 Adrafinil’s most popular benefit is its stimulant property.
 It gives you a huge amount of energy that lasts for a long time, and the power to channel that energy in a hyper-focused manner.
 If you’re suffering from ADHD, ADD, narcolepsy, insomnia, or other disorders that cause lethargy or loss of focus, then this drug may be worth a try.
 This is also commonly used by people who work at night and sleep in the morning to force their body to be alert at times it’s naturally programmed to sleep and sleep when it’s naturally programmed to be awake.
 Students and professionals who want or need to get something done in a huge, continuous block of time have also resorted to Adrafinil as a caffeine replacement.

-This drug may have been originally prescribed for people who can’t focus or are lethargic, but it can also act as a form of motivational booster, helping people go through stressful times without falling into depression and anxiety.
+This drug may have been originally prescribed for people who can’t focus or are lethargic, but it can also act as a form of a motivational booster, helping people go through stressful times without falling into depression and anxiety.

 Some drugs only act as stimulants, which mean that you might be able to harness enough energy to pull an all-nighter, but the problem most students and workers experience is the mental fog that comes after the substance wears off.
 Adrafinil doesn’t just load you with energy and focus; it also helps your brain assimilate information more efficiently.
 In addition to being fully awake when you’re doing a task, your brain is also running overclocked, which means it learns and recalls things better.
 Other drugs make users feel like the information they absorbed also leaves their bodies once the drug is out of their system, but since Adrafinil improves the neural connections in your brain as you absorb information, you retain what you’ve absorbed.